 • Rake – If you’re playing in a cash game, the rake is going to have an impact on the profitability of your hand.
 If your defend is only slightly over breakeven, then by the time the rake is taken, it will become unprofitable.

-These factors mean that just because your hand has the raw equity against your opponent’s range to call, it doesn’t mean that the call will be profitable.
-A good rule of thumb is to add around 5% equity to the amount you need to call to account for this.
-For example, if you need 35% equity to call against your opponent’s range, only continue with hands that have 40% equity or more.
+A good rule of thumb is to add 5% equity to account for these factors.
+For example, if you need 35% equity to defend, you should continue with hands that have at least 40% equity.

 ADJUSTING TO YOUR OPPONENT